Democratizing AI: Non-expert design of prediction tasks: Methods

-Not all workers will propose meaningful problems, so it is important to include a ranking step (phase two) that filters out poor problems while promoting important problems.
-Furthermore, problems may not be meaningful for different reasons.
-Problems may lead to unimportant or unimpactful broader consequences, or problems may simply recapitulate known relationships (\emph{``Do you think $1+1=2$?''}).
-Another reason is that they may lack \emph{learnability}.
-For a binary classification task, learnability is reflected in the balance of class labels.
+Not all workers will propose meaningful tasks, so it is important to include a ranking step (phase two) that filters out low-quality (less meaningful) tasks while promoting high-quality (more meaningful) tasks.

+To ground our ranking process, here we define a prediction task as ``meaningful'' if it is both important, as determined by crowd judgments and learnable, as assessed by cross-validation of a trained predictive model.
+A non-important prediction task may be one that leads to unimportant or unimpactful broader consequences, the target variable may not be worth predicting, or the task may simply recapitulate known relationships (\emph{``Do you think $1+1=2$?''}).
+As importance can be subjective, here we rely on the crowd to collectively certify whether a task is important or not according to their own criteria.
+Although it may be necessary to guide non-experts to specific areas of interest (see discussion), here we avoid introducing specific judgments or criteria so that we can see what ``important'' prediction tasks are proposed by non-experts.

+To be meaningful as a prediction task, the task must also be learnable.
+Indeed, another characteristic of poor prediction tasks is a lack of \emph{learnability}, defined as the ability for a predictive model trained on data collected for the prediction task to accurately generalize to unseen data.
+For a binary classification task, for example, one symptom of poor learnability (but not the only issue) is an imbalance of the class labels.
 For example, the target question ``Do you think running and having a good diet are healthy?'' is likely to lead to very many ``true'' responses and very few ``false'' responses.
-This makes learning difficult and not particularly meaningful (while a predictive model in such a scenario is not especially useful, the relationships and content of the target and input questions are likely to be meaningful, as we saw in some of our examples; see supplemental materials).
-Given these potential concerns, it is important to rank problems according to criteria of interest in order to focus the crowd on the most important and meaningful problems.
+Such data lacks diversity (in this case, in the labels), which makes learning difficult.
+Of course, while a predictive model in such a scenario is not especially useful, the relationships and content of the target and input questions are likely to be meaningful, as we saw in some of our examples; see supplemental materials.
+In other words, a predictive task can be about an important topic or contain important information, but if it is not learnable then it is not meaningful \emph{as a prediction task}.

-The choice of ranking criteria gives the crowdsourcer flexibility to guide workers in favor of, not necessarily specific types of problems, but problems that possess certain features or properties.
+Here we detail how to use crowd feedback to efficiently rank tasks based on importance and learnability.
+We refer to the ratings given by the crowd as ``perceived importance'' and ``perceived learnability'' the reflect the subjective nature of their judgments.
+The outcome of this ranking (Sec.~\ref{sec:results}) also informs our investigation of RQ4.
+In the context of crowdsourcing prediction tasks, the choice of ranking criteria gives the crowdsourcer flexibility to guide workers in favor of, not necessarily specific types of tasks, but tasks that possess certain features or properties.
 This balances the needs of the crowdsourcer (and possible budget constraints) without restricting the free-form creative ideation of the crowd.
-Here we detail two methods to use crowd feedback to efficiently rank problems based on importance and learnability.